hyperledger-labs/HL-Starterkit/README.md

 5, You can Deploy the Fabric network Single node / Multinode using DockerSwarm / Kubernatees.

 6, You can select the Blockchain Network Between Hyperledger Frame Works.
 (Ex.
-Fabric/ Besu/ Sawtooth)
+Fabric/ Besu/ Sawtooth - besu/sawtooth under devlopment)

-7, You can extend your Org Dynamically
+7, You can extend your Org Dynamically with custom name.

 8, You can Upgrade your chaincode after Endorsement / Chaincode changes